asilva1604/pfl-tp2-2425/README.md

 ### Game Configuration Representation

+To represent the game configuration, we simply have the board size, which is usually 7 for this game.

+### Internal Game State Representation

-To represent the game internally, we use a State.
-This is composed by the current board, the current player, and the current game mode.
+To represent the game internally, we use a GameState and a MatchState.
+The GameState is composed by the current board and the current player.
 The current board is a a list with X sublists, who have X items, with X being the size of the board.
 Each item can be an empty space, a white piece, a black piece, or a stack of white or black pieces.
 The current player is either white, or black.
-The game mode is a number from 1 to 4, with each being, respectively, Human-Human, Human-AI, AI-Human, AI-AI.
-The initial_state/2 predicate takes a GameConfig, which is a tuple of (Size, GameMode), and it "returns" a GameState, of the type we have previously mentioned.
+The initial_state/2 predicate takes a GameConfig, which is just the size of the board, and it "returns" a GameState, of the type we have previously mentioned.
+The MatchState is a tuple of (Current Player, Player 1 Type, Player 2 Type), with the player type taking the value of human, easy_ai, medium_ai or hard_ai.

-### Internal Game State Representation

-The game configuration represents the static properties required to define the game setup, such as the board size, initial piece arrangement, and the number of players.
-Internally, this is stored using structured data like lists or tuples, which are passed to the initial_state/2 predicate to generate the initial game state.
-The game state itself captures dynamic information, including the current board layout, active player, and game mode, using a compound term like state(Board, Player, Mode).
-Moves are represented as structured terms, such as move(X, Y), denoting the transition of a piece from one position to another, and are validated and applied by the move/3 predicate.
-User interaction is facilitated through a menu-driven system, ensuring clear communication and a seamless user experience.

 Initial game state: